consileonpl/consileonpl.github.com/_posts/2014-07-08-fast-terminal-filesystem-navigation.md

 When it comes to file system navigation in terminal, default solutions often are too clumsy.
 In `bash` autocompletion is annoying because of case-sensitivity.
-On the other hand `zsh` can autocomplete case insensitively and with fuzzy string searching but it matches only names in the same working directory.
+On the other hand `zsh` can autocomplete case insensitively and with fuzzy string searching but it matches only names in the working directory.

 Thankfully there is a tool for the most popular shells that greatly improves navigation speed: [autojump][1].
 Bascially it remembers (in own database) every